amm009uk/MultiSensor/README.md

 Each sensor sends its own MQTT message status - so you must have a Mosquitto Broker running

+Temperature is actually "heat index" and is calculated by taking temperature and humidity in account

 -------------------------------------------------------------------------------------------------------------
 ## Setup device
 1. Flash SPIFFs to upload the configuration file - MultiSensor/data/config.json.
 You may modify the contents prior to upload but not necessary.